SpendelCoin/SpendelToken/README.md

 # SpendelToken
-Handmade meme token of the future 🐸💚
+The coolest meme on the 🌎.